tussiri/Capstone-V2/README.md

 Comments: Users are allowed to make comments and leave reviews on other users meals/recipes.
 Comments also have CRUD capabilities allowing the user to be able to update, delete, and view comments/reviews.

 Likes: Users are able to save recipes that they like and store them in a "liked recipes" section.
-Liked recipes have crud capabilities as well which allow the user to update, read, and delete their liked recipes as well.
+Liked recipes have crud capabilities as well which allow the user to update, read, and delete their liked recipes.
 ## Techs/Frameworks
 Frontend: React.js